Updated: Sep 8

 Halloween can be a lot of fun and a good excuse to eat way too much chocolate.
 But really Halloween is probably the healthiest of our popular celebrations: because it is a common catharsis for our communities.
 It is also the only major ancient Pagan tradition that has not been hijacked by any mainstream religion.
 These are only some reasons why we need Halloween.
 And there is more.

-On the eve of and on November 1st, most countries of the world turn to the dark side and celebrate the monsters hiding in the shadows.
+On the eve of and on November 1st, most countries in the Western world turn to the dark side and celebrate the monsters hiding in the shadows.
 It’s a tradition as critically important as ‘Christmas’ (read Saturnalia or Solstice, obviously) or Easter.
 Maybe more.
 As we all descend into the darkness (hello November and December), taking the chance to explore our fears and sorrows is a much needed cathartical experience.